 For more information about any of these books, click on the title.

-This classic, award-winning people's history of California's north coast is an evocative blend of oral history and narrative.
-These stories resonate with truth for anyone who has ever visited the area.
-As the subtitle says, "Being the true story of Indians, deer, homesteaders, potatoes, loggers, trees, fishermen, salmon, and other living things in the back woods of Northern California."
+Ray Raphael’s classic award-winning people's history of California’s north coast is an evocative blend of oral history and narrative.
+As the subtitle says “Being the true story of Indians, deer, homesteaders, potatoes, loggers, trees, fishermen, salmon, and other living things in the back woods of Northern California.”

 This book details what is known of Twain’s years in the West, providing details of his stay in each of more than two dozen towns he lived in and visited.
 This book also tells visitors what they will find in these towns today.